The Petition Question

-We've narrowed down our picks to two options: MoveOn.org and Google Docs.
+We've narrowed down our picks to three options: MoveOn.org, Action Networks and Google Docs.

 MoveOn.org is far superior compared to Change.org or any others because it is easy to use, clearly shows petition signers and their comments and is well recognized in advocacy.
 You can also download petition signer names and contact your petition signers by geographic area, which is also very helpful.
 Of all the free online petition sites, MoveOn.org provides the best experience, hands down.

 With free tools, while there is no money changing hands and it is readily available, there are other ways users have to pay.
 MoveOn.org is affiliated with a liberal political agenda, which may appear to create a partisanship.
 Also, signers will receive solicitations to donate to MoveOn.org and to sign other petitions created with MoveOn.org.
 Users are free to opt out of these solicitations or ignore these requests without losing functionality.
 Some may view this as the cost of doing business, while others may view this as intrusive.

 Action Network is another grassroots activist platform that provides free tools for smaller efforts.